TheKikGen/Volkaoss/README.md

 # Volkaoss
 VOLKAOSS -  VOLCASAMPLE AND KAOSSCILATOR AS TRUE DRUM BOX / SYNTH

-Since a few months, I use more and more hardware gear and synths, and a little less frequently software like VST plugins, the urge to touch buttons, turn knobs, plug and unplug cables.
+I use more and more hardware gear and synths, and a little less frequently software like VST plugins, the urge to touch buttons, turn knobs, plug and unplug cables.
 Thus, my setup is becoming a patchwork of "old" analog synths, sequencing softwares, sampler, and other more or less recent gears ...

 The common point of all this: MIDI (not always).
 And in the world of MIDI, it is sometimes complicated to talk to each other.